matsim-org/matsim-maas/drt.md

 In the simulation scenario, there may be one or several *DRT operators*, each of them having its own characteristics, such as the vehicle fleet, detour or scoring paramters.

 ## Algorithm

-DRT uses a heuristic algorithm to match passengers to vehicles, taking into account several constraints about detours.
+The vehicle dispatch algorithm is based on an insertion heuristic, where for each new incoming request all feasible insertion points are assessed and the best one (for a given objective function) is chosen.
+The feasibility of insertion is checked against the following constraints: vehicle capacity, vehicle availability (time window), maximum wait time and travel time (for both the new request and all other uncompleted requests).
+By default, if no feasible insertion exists, the request gets rejected, although this behavour can be changed (see "Configuration").

-A general description of the algorithms can be found in *J. Bischoff, M. Maciejewski, K. Nagel* **City-wide Shared Taxis: A Simulation Study in Berlin**, IEEE ITSC 2017, DOI: [10.1109/ITSC.2017.8317926](https://doi.org/10.1109/ITSC.2017.8317926), [Full text available here](http://dx.doi.org/10.14279/depositonce-7734).
+A more detailed description of the algorithms can be found in *J. Bischoff, M. Maciejewski, K. Nagel* **City-wide Shared Taxis: A Simulation Study in Berlin**, IEEE ITSC 2017, DOI: [10.1109/ITSC.2017.8317926](https://doi.org/10.1109/ITSC.2017.8317926), [Full text available here](http://dx.doi.org/10.14279/depositonce-7734).

 ## Configuration